jupyter-server/gateway_provisioners/docs/source/operators/deploy-kubernetes.md

 ## Overview

-This section describes how to deploy Enterprise Gateway into an existing Kubernetes cluster.
+This section describes how to deploy Gateway Provisioners into an existing Kubernetes cluster.

-Enterprise Gateway is provisioned as a Kubernetes _deployment_ and exposed as a Kubernetes _service_.
+It is important that the hosting application (e.g., Jupyter Server or Kernel Gateway) is provisioned as a Kubernetes _deployment_ and exposed as a Kubernetes _service_.

+FIXME -
+(Load balancing only in EG at the moment)
 Enterprise Gateway can leverage load balancing and high availability functionality provided by Kubernetes (although HA cannot be fully realized until Enterprise Gateway supports persistent sessions).

 The following sample kernel specifications apply to Kubernetes deployments: